-Antiepileptic and antidepressant drugs
+Anti-epileptic and anti-depressant drugs

 Back to top

-The dose of these medicines may need to be gradually increased over a few days or weeks to control the pain, so it’s important to continue taking them even if they don’t work straightaway.
+The dose of these medicines may need to be gradually increased over a few days or weeks to control the pain.
+This means it’s important to continue taking them, even if they don’t work immediately.

 Some people worry that if they are given anti-depressants for nerve pain, it’s because their doctor thinks they’re depressed.
 This is not the reason.
 Research has shown that low doses of anti-depressants are effective for nerve pain.
 Higher doses are needed to treat depression.